visits

 Posted on: Nov, 26th 2010

 The new Xbox 360 peripheral has a multiarray microphone that is capable of separate the voices that there are in front of the device from the others sounds of the enviroment to chat and use voice commands.
 Here you will learn how is done this difficult task.
-Finish reading:
+Deep in "Kinect: How works its multiarray microphone "

 visits